apache/logging-log4j2/log4j-core/README.md

 Log4j 2 supports the Java Platform Module System.
 JPMS has requirements that conflict with several things Log4j also tries to support:
 1. OSGi - OSGi frameworks are not packaged as OSGi modules.
-Including an OSGi implementation will cause compiler errors while resolving the JPMS module inforation.
+Including an OSGi implementation will cause compiler errors while resolving the JPMS module information.
 2. Garbage Free - The Google tool Log4j uses to verify that Log4j core is garbage free violates JPMS rules.
 The test compilations fail when it is included as a dependency.
 3. Compiler bugs - When compiling with module-info.java included the classes in the appender, layout, and filter